 Could you send me a brochure?

-If you'd like to receive news about future shows, events and other developments at Hall for Cornwall, please do ensure you are opted in to receive either email or postal marketing in the ‘My Account’ section to ensure you are included on our mailing list.
+If you’d like to receive news about future shows, events and other developments at Hall for Cornwall, please ensure you are opted in to receive either email or postal marketing in the ‘My Account’ section to be included on our mailing list.

 I can’t log in to my account.
 My old password doesn’t work.
 Can you help?

-During our recent closure we migrated to a new ticketing system and your old password will no longer be valid.
+During our closure we migrated to a new ticketing system and your old password will no longer be valid.
 Please click the ‘Forgotten your Password?’ link to reset and access your account.
 It is important to ensure you are using the email address that we previously had registered for you so if you do not receive your email reminder, please consider trying a different email address.

-We are monitoring the current situation and will take action if additional safety measures become necessary again.
+We will take action if additional safety measures become necessary again.
 We work closely with other partners and are a member of UK Theatre and SOLT and will follow all industry and kitemark standards to ensure that your visit to our new theatre is both enjoyable and safe.

 What are your return and refund policies?